umasreeram/fraud-detection-page.github.io/README.md

 It is particularly computationally expensive to tune the hyperparameters of the XGBoost estimator.
 Parameters that are fundamental to the structure of the model, such as learning rate, number and complexity of trees, are prioritized for tuning (Table X).
 Some parameters work cumulatively, an example will be "colsample_bytree", "colsample_bylevel" and "colsample_bynode".
 In these scenarios, it is more efficient to tune one parameter than to tune numerous combinations of three parameters.

-Training the tuned XGBoost model on both X_1 and X_2 dataset, we achieved a validation AUC score of *0.9747* and *0.9739* respectively, higher than other models.
+Training the tuned XGBoost model on both X1 and X2 dataset, we achieved a validation AUC score of *0.9747* and *0.9739* respectively, higher than other models.

-Table X. Ranked listing of hyperparameters tuned for Random Forest, LGBM and XGBoost
+Table 5.
+Ranked listing of hyperparameters tuned for Random Forest, LGBM and XGBoost

 | Hyperparameters  | Impact on model | Importance |RF Params|LGBM Params|XGBoost Params|
 | ------------- | ------------- |------------- | ------------- | ------------- |------------- |